WeirdConstructor/WLambda/doc/wlambda_reference.md

 * `:o` - create pipes only for stdout.
 * `:e` - create pipes only for stderr.

-You can retrieve the pipes once via `std:process:get_pipes`.
+You can retrieve the pipes once via `std:process:take_pipes`.

 ```wlambda
 !hdl = unwrap ~ std:process:spawn "bash" $[